-The AML Certificate 2020 portal is now open:
+**The AML Certificate submission period has now passed**

-this year’s AML Certificate submission period runs to 30 April
+This year’s AML Certificate submission period ran to 30 April.

-the relevant period of business that the questions relate to is 1 January 2020 to 31 December 2020.
+The relevant period of business that the questions relate to was 1 January 2020 to 31 December 2020.

 You can download a copy of the AML Certificate here should you wish to prepare your answers on a paper copy.
 The downloadable version is also available on the left hand column of this page.